rh-jmc-team/jfr-native-image-tests/README.md

     `./com.redhat.ni.tester.tester`

 Exceptions will be thrown where tests fail.
+Once all test have been run the numebr of failed tests is printed.

 ### Creating new tests
 Add new event tests under the "events" directory.
 All tests should extend `com.redhat.ni.tester.Test` class.